francisco-alier/fake-reviews-app/README.md

-# Project Title

-Fake Reviews classifier project
+# Fake Reviews Classifier Project

+Steps:

+1) Build fake review classifier
+2) Create simple app to return a score based on veridicity of reviews of certain locations

 ## Installation